Orion-AI-Lab/orion-ai-lab.github.io/content/authors/dimitrios-michail/_index.md

     list: always

 # Display name
-title: Dimitris Michail
+title: Dimitrios Michail

 # Full Name (for SEO)
-first_name: Dimitris
+first_name: Dimitrios
 last_name: Michail

 # Is this the primary user of the site?